ROBelgium/VLPGreenland/fig4/B/README.md

-# Fig 4B: Propagation of the VLP signal around the Earth
+# Figure 4B: Propagation of the VLP signal around the Earth

 Plot beams (in 100km bins) of the VLP signal around the globe.